-- Develop a draft solicitation - Route or coordinate the draft solicitation with, originating department, and legal counsel - Make revisions as appropriate after review and distribute the solicitation for final review - Make final revisions as appropriate - Determine the date bids and proposals are to be received - Post the solicitation to www.slps.org - At the discretion of the CFO or CFO Designee, the Procurement Department will prepare a general notice of advertisement on various procurement online websites. - Receive sealed bids and proposals - Conduct public opening of sealed bids and proposals - Tabulate and review sealed bids and proposals - oldentify lowest responsive and responsible bidder - oldentify the proposal that meets the identified need of the district - If total cost of Bid or Proposal is the following, a board resolution is created and submitted to the Board for approval - Good and Materials greater than \$5000 - Service, Contracts and Agreements greater than \$50,000 - After Board approval, a purchase order is created and forwarded to vendor
+- Review the draft solicitation with the originating department, and possibly legal review. - Make revisions as appropriate after review. - Develop a draft solicitation in Bonfire our E-Procurement system. - Determine the date bids and proposals are to be received. - Post the solicitation to the SLPS website via Bonfire. - Receive sealed bids and proposals via Bonfire. - Conduct public opening of sealed bids and proposals via Microsoft Teams - Tabulate and review sealed bids and proposals. - oldentify the lowest responsive and responsible bidder. - oldentify the proposal that meets the identified need of the district. - If the total cost of a Bid or Proposal is the following, a board resolution is created and submitted to the Board for approval. - Good and Materials greater than \$5000 - OService, Contracts and Agreements greater than \$50,000 - After Board approval, a purchase order is created and forwarded to vendor for processing.